 On the flip side, adrafinil is nowhere nearly as tightly regulated, and can be bought in most countries freely and without a prescription.
 You can easily find it online and if you’re lucky, maybe even at your neighborhood health food store (though in my experience, you may have better luck spotting a unicorn).

 One other important thing to note is that the World Anti-doping Association labels adrafinil and modafinil as performance enhancing drugs.
-If that is something you need to worry about, stay clear of both.
+If that is something you need to worry about, stay clear of both and instead explore one of the several alternatives to modafinil.

 Pharmacy bought modafinil can be extremely expensive.
 In the US, for example, the cost can be a staggering $15 per pill.
 That is way too rich for my blood, and I’m sure of many others.
 That said, if you choose to buy it online, you can get it anywhere from $3 to $1 per pill, depending on how big of an order you place.
 There are several online modafinil vendors the nootropic community commonly recommends that yours truly has also taken for a test drive.